 Blog description.

-The Soviets thought they had equality, and welfare from cradle to grave, until the illusory free lunch of redistribution took its inevitable course, and cost them everything they had: first to go was their privacy and freedom, then on being ground down to an equality of poverty only, for many of them their lives as they tried to escape a life behind the Iron Curtain.
-In the common good, was found only slavery to the prison of each other's mind; instead of the caring state, they got the surveillance state to keep them in line.
+The premise of this blog is simple: the Soviets thought they had equality, and welfare from cradle to grave, until the illusory free lunch of redistribution took its inevitable course, and cost them everything they had.
+First to go was their privacy, after that their freedom, then on being ground down to an equality of poverty only, for many of them their lives as they tried to escape a life behind the Iron Curtain.
+In the state-enforced common good, was found only slavery to the prison of each other's mind; instead of the caring state, they had imposed the surveillance state to keep them in line.
 So why are we accumulating a national debt to build the slave state again in the West?
+Where is the contrarian, uncomfortable literature to put the state experiment finally to rest?

-Comments Policy: I'm not moderating comments, so a bit of respect, no crudities, and appropriate language.
-Breaches will be deleted.
+Comments Policy: I'm not moderating comments, so keep it sane and go away with the spam.
 Government officials please read disclaimer at bottom of page.

 Tuesday, June 5, 2012